OpenEx-Platform/docs/docs/usage/teams_and_players_and_organizations.md

 # Players, Teams and Organizations

-!!! tip "Under construction"

-    We are doing our best to complete this page.
-If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

-Breach and Attack simulation is about testing your security posture, and People are an essential part of it!
+Breach and Attack Simulation involves testing your security posture, and people are an essential part of it!

-Players, Teams and Organizations are where you organize  into OpenBAS all the human part of your security posture.
-Ones you will target with injects during your [Simulations](simulation.md) and [Atomic testings](atomic.md).
+Players, teams, and organizations are where you organize the human aspect of your security posture within OpenBAS (in the "People" section).
+These entities are the targets for injects during your [simulations](simulation.md) and [atomic testings](atomic.md).

 ## Players

-Players are the users that may take part into your Scenarios, to be tested against attack or contextual events ([Injects](injects.md)).
+Players are the users that may take part into your scenarios, to be tested against attack or contextual events (i.e. [injects](injects.md)).

-Players can be created manually with the + button at the bottom right, but we encourage you to active an integration allowing to import them from your IT environment, like with Microsoft Entra integration.
+Players can be created manually with the + button at the bottom right, but we encourage you to activate an integration allowing to import them from your IT environment, like with Microsoft Entra integration.

 Players are defined by:

-- Email address
+- Email address,
-- First name
+- First name,
-- Last name
+- Last name,
-- Organization: you can link a Player to an Organization (see below)
+- Organization: to link a player to an organization (see [below](teams_and_players_and_organizations.md#organization-section)),
-- Country
-- Phone number
+- Country,
+- Phone number: necessary if you want to play SMS injects,
-- PGP Public key: necessary if you want to play encrypted email injects
+- PGP public key: necessary if you want to play encrypted email injects,
-- Tags: if you want to sort them by custom categories
+- Tags: if you want to sort them by custom categories.

-This list of Players can be exported by clicking on the export button, at the top right of the players screen.
+This list of players can be exported by clicking on the export button, at the top right of the players screen.

 <!-- no screenshot here expect if all Players are fake people -->

 ## Teams

-Teams regroup Players into groups that can be targeted by injects during Simulations or Atomic testing.
-It is the best way to represent your different security team (like CSIRT, SOC, VOC, etc.) and other teams that might be involved into your Scenario (legal department, communication department, etc.)
+Teams group players into units that can be targeted by injects during simulations or atomic testing.
+They serve as a way to represent different security teams (e.g., CSIRT, SOC, VOC) and other relevant teams that might be involved into your scenario (e.g., legal department, communication department).

 Teams are defined by:

-- Name
+- Name,
-- Description
+- Description,
-- Organization: you can link a Team to an Organization (see below)
+- Organization: to link a team to an organization (see [below](teams_and_players_and_organizations.md#organization-section)),
-- Tags: if you want to sort them by custom categories
+- Tags: if you want to sort them by custom categories.

-From the Teams list, you can manage Players of a Team by clicking on the three-dots inline button on the right and select "Manage Players".
-From there, you can see all Players of the Teams and their communication channels' state.
-You can update, remove or delete them.
+From the teams list, you can manage players by clicking on the three-dots inline button on the right and selecting "Manage players."
+From there, you can view, update, or delete all the team's players and see their communication channels' state.

 <!-- screenshot of the Teams list  with a Manage Players drawer opened -->

+<a id="organization-section"></a>
 ## Organizations

-Organization is a simple way to segregate Players and Teams in the platform.
-A Player associated with an Organization, even with the necessary rights to animate and planned Scenarios and Simulations, will never see Players and Teams from other Organizations.
+Organization provides a straightforward method to segregate players and teams within the platform.
+A player associated with an organization, even with the required rights to animate and planned scenarios and simulations, will never see players and teams from other organizations.

-It can be very handful if you are using the OpenBAS platform for planning and playing Simulations for different companies or subsidiaries.
+This feature can be particularly useful if you are using OpenBAS to plan and execute simulations for various companies or subsidiaries.